Compare Surgical Masks and N95 Masks

 How Well Does A Surgical Mask Work For Virus Protection?

 Wearing a surgical mask can protect you against droplet and smear infections, but to a limited extent.
-A surgical mask does not filter very small particles in the air that may be transmitted by coughs and sneezes.
+A surgical mask cannot filter very tiny particles transmitted by sneezes and coughs.
 Surgical masks also don’t provide complete protection from contaminants because of the loose fit between the face mask and your face.
-Coronavirus particles measure 0.1 micron, as opposed to the 0.3 micron blocked by most masks.
+The particles of Coronavirus measure 0.1 micron, much smaller than the 0.3 micron particle blocking capacity of most masks.
 That mean that the coronavirus particles are smaller than those filtered by most surgical masks, so they can help, but there is no guarantee they will block the virus.

 What is an N95 Respirator Mask?